eux90/SDP/README.md

 # SDP
-Solutions to old exams of System and Device Programming Course
+Solutions to old exams from "System and Device Programming" course held by Politecnico di Torino